I'm a provider

 POLICYTranscatheter uterine artery embolization for treatment of uterine fibroids or as a treatment of postpartum uterine hemorrhage may be considered medically necessary.

 There are no specific criteria for uterine artery embolization regarding the size, location or multiplicity of fibroid tumors.
-The American College of Obstetrics and Gynecology has suggested the following general criteria for treatment of fibroid tumors:
+The American College of Obstetricians and Gynecologists has suggested the following general criteria for treatment of fibroid tumors:

 One repeat transcatheter embolization of uterine arteries to treat persistent symptoms of uterine fibroids after an initial uterine artery embolization may be considered medically necessary (See Policy Guidelines).

-Transcatheter embolization for the management of cervical ectopic pregnancy is considered investigational.
+Transcatheter embolization for the management of all other indications, including cervical ectopic pregnancy, uterine arteriovenous malformation, and adenomyosis is considered investigational.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.